Wankowicz-Lab/sam2/README.md

 ## About
 Repository implementing [aSAM](https://todo.com) (atomistic Structural Autoencoder Model) in [PyTorch](https://pytorch.org). aSAM is a latent [diffusion model](https://en.wikipedia.org/wiki/Diffusion_model) for generating heavy atom conformations of proteins.
 The model was trained on datasets of molecular dynamics (MD) simulations from [mdCATH](https://github.com/compsciencelab/mdCATH) or [ATLAS](https://pubmed.ncbi.nlm.nih.gov/37986215/).
 Here we provide code for aSAM and weights of two models trained on these two datasets.

-This repository mainly implements panel **c** in the figure below, the inference phase of aSAM.
+This repository mainly implements the inference phase of aSAM (panel **c** in the figure below).
 Given an input 3D structure provided as a PDB file (and optionally a temperature `T`), you can generate a 3D structural ensemble which should represent an MD ensemble observable in the training dataset of aSAM: 100 ns x 3 runs or 500 ns x 5 runs for ALTAS and mdCATH, respectively.

 ![Outline of aSAM](assets/fig_1.png)